 \subsection{Federated Fine-tuning and Parameter Efficient Fine-tuning of LLMs}

 Until now, full federated pre-trained LLMs have not been accomplished because researchers could not solve the dual challenges of its communication overhead and pre-training large models on resource-challenged devices.
 That said, researchers, eager to reap the benefits of federated learning, have nonetheless made progress on federating downstream LLM training tasks whose computational and communication demands are lower, such as fine-tuning, parameter-efficient fine-tuning (PEFT), and prompt-tuning.
 We outline these developments here for a complete reference.

-For example, \citet{hilmkil2021scaling} use FL to fine-tune all parameters of ALBERT~\citep{ALBERT} and BERT~\citep{BERT}, reaching 90\% of the accuracy achieved by a centrally trained model on text classification tasks.
-Meanwhile, \citet{riedel2023} found that BERT fine-tuned in an FL scenario could perform as well as a centralized model on multilingual text classification. \citet{wang2024public} and \citet{weller2022} also conducted federated fine-tuning on private data but preceded it with centralized pre-training on public data, finding that this workflow improved fine-tuning accuracy, even when the pre-training was only being done on a 1\% sampling of a large public corpus or if the client-side data was non-IID, respectively.
+For example, \citet{hilmkil2021scaling} use FL to fine-tune all the model parameters of ALBERT~\citep{ALBERT} and BERT~\citep{BERT}, reaching 90\% of the accuracy achieved by a centrally trained model on text classification tasks.
+Meanwhile, \citet{riedel2023} found that BERT fine-tuned in an FL setting could perform as well as a centralized model on multilingual text classification tasks. \citet{wang2024public} and \citet{weller2022} also conducted federated fine-tuning on private data but preceded it with centralized pre-training on public data.
+They found that this workflow improved fine-tuning accuracy, even when pre-training only on a 1\% sampling of a large public corpus or if the client's data was non-IID.